giuliano-macedo/giuliano-macedo/README.md

 # T'sup ✌️

-I'm a developer curently working in my completion of course work related to scalable unsupervised learning distributed system.
+I'm a developer graduated in the Federal University of Mato Grosso do Sul with experience in web, mobile and desktop development, currently I am freelancing, you can contact me using [gitter](https://gitter.im/giuliano-oliveira).

+Sometimes I will work in personal projects that I found fun.
-Sometimes I will code other unrelated fun stuff.
-I use C++ if memory/speed is a problem, Flutter for mobile, ReactJS for web frontend and Python for the rest.
+For all my projects I use C++ if memory/speed is a problem, Flutter for mobile, ReactJS for web frontend and Python for the rest.

 check out my [repos](https://github.com/giuliano-oliveira?tab=repositories) and [gists](https://gist.github.com/giuliano-oliveira)